 Who doesn’t love Anne-with-an-E and Gilbert?
 Falling in love with L.M.
 Montgomery’s wonderful books and the miniseries by Kevin Sullivan is a beloved memory of my childhood and I return to them every year (except for Anne the Continuing Story which was a horrifying disaster that my poor eyes can never un-see!).
-As Valentine’s Day approaches, let’s look to the Anne-girl for some recommendations for marital bliss.
+Let’s look to the Anne-girl for some recommendations for marital bliss.
 The bottomline?
 Marry a Gilbert Blythe.

 Marry your best friend.
 He may start out as “just a chum” but don’t let a misguided ideal of sentimental romance (ahem, Roy Gardner) keep you from a happy marriage with your kindred spirit.

 Marry a man who can say he’s sorry (Canadian accent not required, but recommended.)
 The day will come that he does something to upset you, and a genuine apology can help mend the rift.
 Besides, who knows…in time, you might warm up to being called Carrots!

 Marry someone who challenges you, not because he’s competitive, but because he admires you.
 Being around him should encourage you to be the very best version of yourself.